-- [5.1.A] A Cloud Services Agreement shall be in place between the CSP and the Customer, incorporating the data protection obligations under GDPR as a minimum. - [5.1.B] A Cloud Services Agreement shall be in place providing at the same level of data protection obligations as provided for by this Code.
+[5.1.A] A Cloud Services Agreement shall be in place between the CSP and the Customer, incorporating the data protection obligations under GDPR as a minimum.

+[5.1.B] A Cloud Services Agreement shall be in place providing substantially similar levels but no less protective data protection obligations as provided for by this Code.